parsaeisa/Notes/Software engineering/encryption.md

 - **DEK:** It stands for "Data encryption key".
 - **IV:** It stands for Initial value.

+## Paseto

+Paseto is designed to address the shortcomings of JWT tokens.
+It can create either a symmetric or asymmetric token.

+Each token is consisted of four parts:
+- Version
+- Purpose
+- Payload
+- Footer

 ## Mod (%)

 The mod operator is a usefull operator.
 This operator is being used on bucketing.